top of page

 Start Screen

 The start screen design was guided by the clean, minimalistic aesthetic found in Overwatch 2.
-The objective was to create a modern and energetic entry point that foreshadow the gameplay.
-A focus was ease of navigation while establishing a polished first impression.
+The objective was to create a modern and energetic entry point that foreshadows the gameplay.
+I focused on ease of navigation while establishing a polished first impression.

 Main Menu